freezy/VisualPinball.Engine/ACTUATOR_COMPONENT_PLAN.md

 - A pending delayed release cancelled by a new nonzero input never emits a false release or rearming edge.
 - Null and keyless actuator and follower curves use a linear fallback.
 - `OnValidate` clamping does not move a live mechanism.
-- A transform follower maps 0, 0.5, and 1 to the expected local position and quaternion rotation, including reverse mode.
+- A transform follower maps 0, 0.5, and 1 to the expected position and quaternion rotation, including reverse mode; world translation uses global axes while tracking its current parent baseline.
 - Two followers subscribed to one emitter receive the same scalar while retaining independent offsets and response curves.
 - Component and reference packables round-trip all authored fields, complete curve keys/tangents, and the emitter reference.